- The Australian Constitution sets out the laws of Australia.

 This meant that Aboriginal and Torres Strait Islander people weren’t recognised as part of the Australian population.

 It also meant that the states could create their own policies for Aboriginal and Torres Strait Islander peoples.
 Dispossession was rampant, as was oppression and control of Aboriginal and Torres Strait Islander peoples’ lives.
-Assimilationist policies came into place across states, authorising the taking of children from their families and creating the first of many officially state-sanctioned Stolen Generations.
+The states enacted Aboriginal Protection Acts which gave them the legal right to remove children from their families.

 Campaigning for change